Marshnme/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+I learned about using routers to organize code and reduce clutter.
+I learned that you can use express to create SPA.

 - [ ] Describe Middleware?

+Middleware can be used to add features to express.
+There is built in, thirdpary, and custom middleware.

 - [ ] Describe a Resource?

+    A resourse is anything on your page that is data.
+Examples being users and posts.

 - [ ] What can the API return to help clients know if a request was successful?

+    status codes!

 - [ ] How can we partition our application into sub-applications?

+using routers to organize our code.

 ## Project Setup